- Written by Dr.Mehmet Demircioglu

 For me, the lifetime donor plan should be considered before the first surgery, not only after problems appear.

 Every harvested graft comes from a limited reserve.
 Every surgery changes what remains possible later.
-A patient may focus heavily on the first result, but the surgeon should be thinking much further ahead than that.
+Someone may focus heavily on the first result, but the surgeon should be thinking much further ahead than that.